artalar/reatom/docs/src/pages/guides/lifecycle.md

 export const userNameAtom = atom((ctx) => ctx.spy(fetchUser.dataAtom)?.name)
 ```

+Now, you have lazy computations and **lazy effects**!

-This pattern allow you to stay control of data neednes in view layer, but do it implicitly, and explicitly for data models.
+This pattern allow you to stay control of data neednes in view layer or any other consumer module, but do it implicitly, and explicitly for data models.
 It is a more clear and scalable way to design apps, with better testing experience and better ability to reuse components.

 ## Lifecycle hooks